 Words by: Jesse Laflamme

-First of all, we support humane treatment for all farm animals, including hens obviously, and we sincerely hope that people will only buy free range and pastured raised eggs in the near future (and that inhumane options will be obsolete).
-The cage-free standard has already been co-opted by factory farms.
-It is better than the battery cages that still dominate the industry today, but only marginally better, as the hens are essentially confined to larger cages in massive industrial facilities with doors to the outside.
+Above all, we support humane treatment for all farm animals, including hens, of course.
+We sincerely hope that consumers will only buy free range and pastured raised eggs in the near future (and that inhumane options will be obsolete).
+The cage-free standard has already been co-opted by factory farms, and while it's better than the battery cages that still dominate the industry today, it's only marginally so—the hens are essentially confined to larger cages in massive industrial facilities with doors to the outside.
 This brings us to the key similarity between free range and pasture raised, which is part of what makes them both humane options in the egg aisle: outdoor access.

-It’s important to not confuse Pasture Raised eggs with Organic eggs either.
-They are entirely different things.
-Laying hens, including Pasture Raised hens, do not get their primary source of nutrition from foraging.
-It comes from their feed, which is either organic, or it’s not.
-There are many Pasture Raised Eggs that are not organic as they are fed conventional feed that was grown with pesticides or GMOs, so it's important to look for the USDA Certified Organic label no matter which type of eggs you choose.
+It’s important not to confuse pasture raised eggs with organic eggs, as they are entirely different things.
+Laying hens, including pasture raised hens, do not get their primary source of nutrition from foraging.
+It comes from their feed, which can either be organic or not.
+There are many pasture raised eggs that are not organic as they are fed conventional feed that was grown with pesticides or GMOs, so it's important to look for the USDA Certified Organic label no matter which type of eggs you choose.

-At Pete and Gerry’s Organic Eggs, we don’t see a meaningful difference in animal welfare between these two excellent standards, so we choose to maintain the Free Range standard and sell our Organic eggs for a bit less money.
-If you prefer to buy Pasture Raised eggs instead, we are absolutely fine with that.
-Just know that when you choose our Organic, Certified Humane, Free Range Eggs, you are guaranteed that you are getting an egg laid by a hen that has an exceptionally humane existence—you're also supporting small family farms all over the country.
+At Pete and Gerry’s Organic Eggs, we don’t see a meaningful difference in animal welfare between these two excellent standards, so we choose to maintain the Certified Humane Free Range standard and keep our organic eggs affordable and accesible.
+If you prefer to buy pasture raised eggs instead, we applaud your commitment to humane treatment.
+Just know that when you choose our Certified Humane Free Range and USDA Certified Organic eggs, you're not just getting an egg laid by a hen that has an exceptionally humane existence—you're also supporting small family farms all over the country.

 December 03, 2018